ArcanaFramework/pydra2app/docs/source/data_model.rst

 Often there are data points that need to be removed from a given analysis due to missing or corrupted data.
-Such sections need to be removed in a way that the data points still lie on a rectangular grid within the data space (see :ref:`data_spaces`) so derivatives computed over a given axis or axes are drawn from comparable number of data points.
+Such sections need to be removed in a way that the data points still lie on a rectangular frameset within the data space (see :ref:`data_spaces`) so derivatives computed over a given axis or axes are drawn from comparable number of data points.

 .. note::
     Somewhat confusingly the "data points" referred to in this section actually correspond to "data rows" in the frames used in analyses.
-    However, you can think of a 2 or 3 (or higher) dimensional grid as being flattened out into a 1D array to form a data frame in the same way as numpy's ``ravel()`` method does to higher dimensional arrays.
+    However, you can think of a 2 or 3 (or higher) dimensional frameset as being flattened out into a 1D array to form a data frame in the same way as numpy's ``ravel()`` method does to higher dimensional arrays.
 The different types of data collected at each data point